Melanated-Cyber-Kings/Class7-Homework/README.md

 2. Navigate to the cloned repo location in your gitbash terminal and create folders Week 1, Week 2, and so on.
 These are the folders that will have your homework in

-3. Create your branches and swith into it immediately.
+3. Create your branches and switch into it immediately.
 (I have created the names as I want you to create your braanches)

 ```bash
 git checkout -b Hakeem-Shaffi-Homework-Branch